Jeroen-G/autowire/readme.md

 [![Latest Version on Packagist][ico-version]][link-packagist] [![CI][ico-actions]][link-actions]

-Autowire interfaces to implementations using PHP 8 Attributes.
+Autowire and configure using PHP 8 Attributes in Laravel.

 ## Installation